tatianegercina/FinTech/01-Lesson-Plans/12-NLP/2/Activities/02-Stu_Bossy_Words/README.md

 ## Hints

-* In the challenge, you might find quite useful [this post on StackOverflow](https://stackoverflow.com/a/25102099/4325668) to find any occurrence of the search terms.
+* For the challenge, you might find it quite useful to check [this post on StackOverflow](https://stackoverflow.com/a/25102099/4325668) to locate any occurrence of the search terms.
 You should also lowercase all the words to ease your terms search.

+---

-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.